zhijie-li/DM4dump/README.md

 <pre>
    perl dumpDM4.pl 0000.dm4 --dumpMRC >log.txt
 </pre>
-This slightly faster than e2proc2d.
-But there won't be min max mean rms in the header - perl is slow in math.
 If the dm4 contains more than 1 slices, a .mrcs file is generated.
 Otherwise a .mrc file is generated.
+This program dumps MRC slightly faster than e2proc2d.
+But there won't be min max mean rms in the header - perl is slow in math.

 The file "log.txt" lists the directory structure of the DM4 file.
 A numbering system is also printed so that each node in the DM4 file gets a unique identifier.